Peace be upon you, beautiful people of the world, and Ramadan Kareem! My absolute favorite time of the year has come to revive the hearts.

 This one is pretty self-explanatory and specific to trip-planning.
 Don’t overpack, don’t overspend and don’t over-extend.
 Make a budget, and stick to it.
 You’ll probably end up wearing 1/4 of the things you packed, and using none of the calamine lotion reserved for trips to the Jungle.

 None of this glitz and glam lasts forever.
-Turkey was the “before” pic.
-Dubai is the “after.”
+Dubai was the “before” pic.
+Turkey is the “after.”
 Do the work on the inner you before decorating the outer you for massive success, or you will always be empty.

 Since I went to Istanbul first, I saw, firsthand the sultans that were fed with spoons of gold…withering away in their lonely graves.